-A 27-year-old male electrician presented to us in September 2022 with a dry cough and shortness of breath as per the modified Medical Research Council (mMRC) functional class II, of one-year duration.
+A 27-year-old male electrician presented to us in September 2022 with a dry cough and shortness of breath as per the modified Medical Research Council functional class II, of 1-year duration.
 There was no history of fever or chest pain.
-He gave a history of loss of appetite and fifteen-kilogram weight in 6 months.
+He gave a history of a loss of appetite and a weight loss of 15 kg in 6 months.
 He denied any history of alcohol consumption or smoking.
 There was no history of exposure to animals, birds, inorganic dust, skin rash, or joint pain.
 His past history was significant for anti-tubercular drug (four-drug regimen) intake from January to June 2022 after a chest roentgenogram diagnosis without microbiological confirmation.
-As the patient had no symptomatic improvement with anti-tubercular treatment, the patient was referred to our institute for further evaluation.
+As the patient had no symptomatic improvement with antitubercular treatment, he was referred to our institute for further evaluation.

-On general examination, he was thin, cachectic with a body mass index of 11.1 kg/m2, tachypnoeic, with pectus excavatum (Figure 1).
-Chest auscultation revealed decreased breath sounds bilaterally with fine end-inspiratory crepitations more in bilateral infraclavicular and suprascapular areas.
-Arterial blood analysis showed pH 7.46, pCO2 24, pO2 96.4, HCO3 19.2, and SO2 97.9.
-A complete hemogram revealed a haemoglobin level of 10.3 g/dL, total leucocyte counts of 6,350/microlitre, and platelet count of 254,000/microlitre.
-Hepatic, renal, and thyroid function tests were reported normal.
+On general examination, he was thin, cachectic with a body mass index of 11.1 kg/m2, tachypnoeic, and had pectus excavatum (Figure 1).
+Chest auscultation revealed decreased breath sounds bilaterally, with fine end-inspiratory crepitations more in bilateral infraclavicular and suprascapular areas.
+Arterial blood analysis showed a pH of 7.46, a partial pressure of carbon dioxide of 24, a partial pressure of oxygen of 96.4, HCO3 of 19.2, and SO2 of 97.9.
+A complete hemogram revealed a hemoglobin level of 10.3 g/dL, total leucocyte counts of $6,350/\mu$ L, and a platelet count of 254,000/ μ L. Hepatic, renal, and thyroid function tests were reported as normal.
 His erythrocyte sedimentation rate and C-reactive protein were 8 mm/hour and 2 mg/L, respectively.
-A chest roentgenogram showed bilateral upper zone cystic changes with right-side pleural thickening with costophrenic angle blunting and cardiac shift to the left side (Figure 2).
+A chest roentgenogram showed bilateral upper zone cystic changes with right-side pleural thickening, costophrenic angle blunting, and cardiac shift to the left side (Figure 2).